 Everything To Know About Root Canal Treatments

-Root canal treatment otherwise referred to as endodontics, is a procedure that removes decayed and infected pulp from your tooth’s inner chamber or tooth root.
-As soon as a patient undergoes this procedure, he or she will no longer experience any pain and discomfort in the affected tooth because it is no longer inflamed.
+Root Canal Treatments, or endodontics, is a procedure that removes decayed and infected pulp from your tooth’s inner chamber or tooth root.
+As soon as a patient undergoes this procedure, they will no longer experience pain and discomfort in the affected tooth because it is no longer inflamed.

 What is a root canal?

-The pulp is essential for the development of a tooth, but once it is fully matured, it no longer has a function in the mature tooth.
-If bacteria invade the pulp, it can cause infection, leading to abscesses, swelling of the gum tissue, pain, and in severe cases, tooth loss.
+The pulp is essential for developing a tooth, but once it is fully matured, it no longer functions in the mature tooth.
+If bacteria invade the pulp, it can cause infection, leading to abscesses, swelling of the gum tissue, pain, and, in severe cases, tooth loss.
 A root canal is a dental procedure used to treat an infection or inflammation of the dental pulp.

 Symptoms of an infection may include pain when biting down or chewing food, sensitivity to hot or cold foods and drinks, tenderness of the gum near the infected tooth, and possibly a foul taste in your mouth.
 Diagnosing an infected tooth begins with a visual and physical examination of your mouth, including X-rays.
 Based on these findings, your dentist may recommend either a root canal or an extraction to remove the infected tooth and treat your pain.